debghs/codsoft/README.md

 # codsoft
-This repo contains the four cpp projects done during the programming internship at Codsoft.
+This repository contains the four cpp projects done during the programming-internship at Codsoft.